LeandroDotta/Voz-UnityAndroidTextToSpeech/README.md

-# Voz-UnityAndroidTextToSpeech
+# Voz - Text-to-Speech (TTS) Unity plugin for Android
-Text-to-Speech (TTS) Unity plugin for Android
+Voz is a plugin that brings to Unity the power of the Android Text-to-Speech system to synthesizes speech from text for immediate playback.